ponylang/ponylang-website/content/blog/last-week-in-pony-111322.md

 Every night, we run a stress test of the Pony runtime on various "officially supported platforms".
 The stress test is designed to heavily exercise the runtime and expose bugs.
 In the past, the stress tests have exposed an incorrect usage of atomics on aarch64 that was subsequently fixed.

 This week, we added stress tests that run on X86-64 Windows.
 This is the first time we've run stress tests on Windows.
-Given that Windows has (as far as we are aware) never been used extensively as a production platform, we wouldn't be surprised if the stress tests started exposing issues to be addressed.
+Given that Windows has (as far as we are aware) never been used extensively as a production platform, we wouldn't be surprised if the stress tests start exposing issues to be addressed.

 Keep an eye on future Last Week in Pony issues to see if anything is discovered.

 ### Help Adding Additional Stress Tests Is Sought

 We are looking to add additional stress tests.
 Our existing stress test is to run the [message-ubench](https://github.com/ponylang/ponyc/tree/main/examples/message-ubench) for an extended period of time.
-Ubench has been instrumental over the years in helping us find a variety of runtime issues, but it has it's limits.
-We are looking for add additional stress tests and we are looking for assistance in the writing of those tests.
+Ubench has been instrumental over the years in helping us find a variety of runtime issues, but it has its limits.
+We are looking to add additional stress tests and we are asking for assistance in the writing of those tests.
 If you are interested in helping, please contact Sean T. Allen on Zulip.

 There was some initial conversation in the ["gc stress test"](https://ponylang.zulipchat.com/#narrow/stream/190359-ci/topic/GC.20stress.20test) topic on Zulip that can you give an idea of what sort of things we are looking to do.